allofusfirst/independance/README.md

 ## Contents

 - **Independance-logo.svg** The logo used for the original IndepenDANCE event in East Lothian, in vector form.
 This image was created using [Inkscape](http://www.inkscape.org), although it should be editable in any good vector illustration package.
+It uses the [Bell Bottom Laser](http://www.dafont.com/bell-bottom-laser.font) font.

 ## About IndepenDANCE